The Event Tech 12 – TagDigital Edition

 PPC.
 Pay Per Click.
-Three simple words that are surrounded by mystique, voodoo, and fear.
-Most Event Marketers know what pay per click is but have no idea how it actually works… and that causes fear because nothing is worse than having to dive into the pool with blinders on… is it deep enough or am I going to squash my melon on the bottom of the pool.
+These three simple words are surrounded by mystique, voodoo, and fear.
+Most Event Marketers know what pay-per-click is but have no idea how it actually works… and that causes fear because nothing is worse than having to dive into the pool with blinders on… is it deep enough, or am I going to squash my melon on the bottom of the pool.
 But what if there was another way?
-What if you could take your limited knowledge of pay per click and turn it into an advantage that actually gets you more attendees, sponsors, and exhibitors, how would you do that?
+What if you could take your limited knowledge of pay-per-click and turn it into an advantage that actually gets you more attendees, sponsors, and exhibitors, how would you do that?

 Welcome to the EventTech 12 Tag Digital Edition